gentnerlab/django-broab/README.rst

 data structures, e.g. AnalogSignal/AnalogSignalArray, Spike/SpikeTrain,
 Event/EventArray, Epoch/EpochArray.
-In order to simplify the schema and take advantage of a relational database implementation of Neo, there are some key differences between mr_anderson and Neo.
+In order to simplify the schema and take advantage of a relational database implementation of Neo, there are some key differences between broab and Neo.

-1. The "Array" form of most objects does not exist in MrAnderson.
+1. The "Array" form of most objects does not exist in Broab.
 While arrays are more efficient for analysis, they make it more difficult to query within the array.
 (However, I've considered adding Array models as targets of ForeignKeys from their respective data model to group Events & AnalogSignals)